September 20, 2022

 I’d assumed some of my fellow pilgrims would have stopped here, but I didn’t know who’d made it this far and who’d remained back in Markina-Xemein.
 Charles broke the silence and greeted me with enthusiasm before asking me where I’d come from this morning.
 Only three pilgrims had stayed at the monastery last night, and there’d been plenty of room.

-As we stood there waiting for Renato to visit the chapel, Charles told me all about their experience last night.
-They ate dinner with the monks, and discovered that the monastery brewed its own beer (though that wasn’t on the menu).
-And the monks also had an evening vespers service for all the pilgrims.
+As the two of us stood there waiting for Renato to visit the chapel, Charles told me all about their experience last night.
+They ate dinner with the monks and discovered that the monastery brewed its own beer (though that wasn’t on the menu).
+The monks also held an evening vespers service for all the pilgrims.
 Darn it.
 I knew I’d missed out on something good by staying in Bolívar.

 After Renato returned, the three of us left the monastery together.
-The sun was just cresting the hills beyond the monastery and the horizon was turning shades of orange and yellow.
-That’s two mornings in a row now that I’ve been able to catch the sunrise out here.
+The sun was cresting the hills beyond the monastery, and the horizon was turning shades of orange and yellow.
+That’s two mornings in a row now that I’ve been able to catch the sunrise out here in the Basque countryside.
 And it was just spectacular!

 Sunrise near the monastery